KunalA18/GSoC_2022/index.md

 ## Getting Started

-I joined the IRC and subscribed to libcamera's mailing list and started exploring the project in detail.
+I joined the IRC, subscribed to libcamera's mailing list and started exploring the project in detail.
 After discussion with mentors on IRC, I started with the Warmup tasks listed under my project.
 And to sum up my journey of completing all the warmup tasks, along with the challenges faced by me and how I solved them, I am writing this blog.

 ## Getting Warmed up
 Warmup tasks were provided under each project for new contributors to get familiar with the code base and complete the pre-requisites of the project interested in.
 I too started understanding and implementing these tasks.